NevilArt/BsMax/README.md

 Recent Updates
+* Automate animated link(child of). active animation assistance tool pack to see it.
 * Float Primitive Panel can run in blender mode with out activing the 3DsMax tools.
 * Mesh Primitives Update faster (for Blender 2.81 and above).
 * New Extrud Mesh object added to Create/Mesh menu (Genarate a Mesh object) (Under Construction).